Binary Tree in Action (Construction)

 # recursively construct the left and right subtrees

-# derive the index boundaries of the left and right subtrees
+# derive the index boundaries of the left and right subtrees based on the

 root.left = self.build(preorder, preStart + 1, preStart + leftSize,